ant-design/ant-design/docs/pattern/navigation.en-US.md

 title: Navigation
 ---

 Broadly speaking, anything telling users where they are, where to go and how to get there can be called navigation.
-We abstract common navigation patterns and provide handy components to help designers and developers to build a clear and smooth navigational system.
+We abstract common navigation patterns and provide handy components to help designers and developers build a clear and smooth navigational system.
 When using navigation or customizing navigational structures, please pay attention to following common pitfalls:

-- Provide visual and contextual cues as many as possible, to prevent users from getting lost
+- Provide visual and contextual cues as much as possible, to prevent users from getting lost
 - Maintain consistency between form and behavior, or reduce the number of items in navigation, to decrease user's learning cost
-- Minimize page transitions (i.e. reduce the number of page tranistions required by a task from several to just once or twice), to ensure that user travels only a short distance from any page to another
+- Minimize page transitions (i.e. reduce the number of page transitions required by a task from several to just once or twice), to ensure that the user travels only a short distance from one page to another

 ---